 Becoming aware of Wendy's presence, they sit up and look at her.

 Which is a reason why I think the creature is so disturbing.
 Our brains are taking in the seeming sexual context and the costume and the teeth and we don't dig immediately down to what is rawly registering in the unconscious whose business it is to measure and comprehend facial expressions without our conscious input.
 It sees the face is actually split into a smile and frown, showing both in an incomprehensible way as the shape of the mouth is thus not an oval but an X. It takes a longer time for the conscious mind to catch up and really figure out what is wrong with the face beyond the teeth and the peculiar eyes.
+Indeed, one feels less a sense of threat than of mocking.

-This vision seems to complement Jack's vision of the woman in Room 237.
+This vision seems to be a complement to Jack's vision of the woman in Room 237.
 In Stephen King's book, Danny encounters a man in a dog costume on all fours, and though it's a man his eyes are tiny and red.
 From the end protruded what rather sounds like a poodle's tail.
 The man's mouth and chin were covered in blood and he confronted Danny threateningly, saying he wouldn't let Danny by, "Not by the hair of my chinny-chin-chin", and that he would eat him up, beginning with his cock.
 Danny flees, and he continues to hear the drunken dogman yelling at Harry Derwent to get it up, and that he'll huff and puff until Harry Derwent's all blown down.
 Harry Derwent was a millionaire (somewhat like a Howard Hughes figure) who purchased the Overlook in 1936 and though he made everything else he touched turn into gold, not so with the Overlook.
 The dogman was a sometimes lover.

-In the book, Jack also had a vision of the dogman during a costume ball in which he also confronts Grady, tells him he recognizes him, but Grady says Jack has always been the caretaker.
+In the book, Jack had a vision of the dogman during a costume ball in which he also confronts Grady, tells him he recognizes him, but Grady says Jack has always been the caretaker.

 Back when Wendy was in the boiler room, as she heard distressing yells, she went into the laundry room.
 I wrote that I heard one of the yells as a dog.
-That would be because of this beast.
-We did hear a dog-like bark mixed in with Jack's nightmare.

 Again, the beast-dog has incorporated into its face the idea of opposites.
 One reason its mouth is so peculiar is because it is cut to have both a frown and a grin, exemplifying in one form the oppositions, such as with the two girls, when one had a slight grin and the other had a slight frown.
+Something which might seem friendly could turn into a terrifying thing.
+Whatever is the meaning of what Wendy has seen, it's difficult to say, as there are so many possible connections in cross-analysis.
+The most pertinent, to me, is the combining of opposites, and that what appears to be one thing can turn into something else.

 591 MS Wendy.
 (2:09:56)